top of page

 Regardless of how amazing your relationship may be, it’s good to take the time for self-exploration regularly.
 Katie Lasson, a Clinical Sexologist, and Relationship Advisor at Peaches and Screams state that, “Taking the time to meditate, write a diary, or just sit down and think about what you have done during the day provides an opportunity to get to know yourself, as a result of which your relationship no longer defines who you are and you become aware of your desires and needs.”

 This approach seems beneficial because while our friends, family, and other relationships are important, our sense of self should come from within.
-Self-reflection in forms like those, allow us to truly examine how we respond to things or take action in our lives.
-Lasson recognizes that we tend to assume we know ourselves, but don’t always take the time to be sure that assumption is true.
+Self-reflection in forms like those allows us to truly examine how we respond to things or take action in our lives.
+Lasson recognizes that we tend to assume we know ourselves but don’t always take the time to be sure that assumption is true.
 When was the last time you truly considered what your priorities are?
 Or what it is that makes those things priorities in the first place?

 Lasson argues that the reason these practices can be so helpful is that, “You have to have a healthy relationship with yourself before you can have a healthy relationship with anyone else.
 That is why self-awareness—meditation can help—is the key to realizing that you are responsible for your happiness.
 Your partner won't make you happy.”

-This seems to be something people have maybe heard but tend to ignore.
+This seems to be something people may have heard but tend to ignore.
 We do tend to believe we’ll be happier if we have someone else around, but it doesn’t do great things for helping us continue our journey.
-We can get so swept up in the relationship we don’t remember who we are when we are apart from partners.
+We can get so swept up in the relationship that we don’t remember who we are when we are apart from our partners.

 Taking the time to explore your interests and needs is not only important for you alone, but as a bonus, it can also help strengthen your bond with your partner as you can come to them as your authentic self without the need to put on any kind of display.
 Bottom line, make sure you prioritize dating yourself in a sense, and get to know what makes you tick.